clemens-tolboom/log4gd/README.md

 # log4gd

+> We have [10+ loggers](https://github.com/search?q=godot%20logger&type=repositories) for Godot so why another one?
+It was in the works :-/

-Logger for Godot inspired by Log4J
+Logger for Godot inspired by Log4J.

 Have you ever wondered why Godot doesn't have a class based logger?
 Well, I did.
 So I made one.